-Although most senior travelers associate senior discounts with rail passes, some European countries offer discounts on individual tickets to mature travelers.
-Typically, you'll need to purchase some kind of annual membership card to qualify for the senior discount.
+Although most senior travelers associate senior discounts with rail passes, some European countries offer mature travelers discounts on individual tickets.
+Typically, you will need to purchase some kind of annual membership card to qualify for the senior discount.
 Requirements vary by country and are subject to change.
 In some countries, non-European Union seniors are not eligible for discount cards.

-Be sure to research your train travel by individual ticket price, too.
-Don't assume that a rail pass is the cheapest way to go.
-Depending on the countries you plan to visit and the senior discount plans available, you may save more by purchasing a senior card and applying its discount to your tickets.
-It's worth spending some time at your computer to research the best deal.
+Do not assume that a rail pass is the cheapest way to go.
+Depending on the countries you plan to visit, the number of train trips you plan to take, and the senior discount plans available, you may save more by purchasing a senior card and applying its discount to your tickets.
+It is worth spending some time at your computer to research the best deal.

 Terms by Country

 Let's take a look at senior train travel discounts by country.